MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 - There's a minimum of three separate zones in all enabled regions.
 - The physical separation of zones within a region protects applications and data from datacenter failures.

 Contoso will deploy availability zones as applications require scalability, high-availability, and resiliency.
-For more information, see [Regions and Availability Zones in Azure](https://docs.microsoft.com/azure/availability-zones/az-overview).
+For more information, see [Regions and availability zones in Azure](https://docs.microsoft.com/azure/availability-zones/az-overview).

 ### Configure backup